Ty France Preview, Player Props: Mariners vs. Reds

 Ty France At The Plate

-- He ranks 87th in batting average, 47th in on base percentage, and 124th in slugging among qualifying hitters in MLB.
+- He ranks 91st in batting average, 46th in on base percentage, and 124th in slugging among qualified batters in MLB play.

+- In 60.4% of his 134 games this season, France has picked up at least one hit.
+He's also had 34 multi-hit games.

-- France has an RBI in 38 of 133 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 28.4% of his games this year, France has had at least one RBI.
+He's picked up more than one in 6.7% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.